ernstki/markin/README.md

 shebangs (alternate interpreters) could be supported later.
 Pretty easily, I think!

-Its similarity to Cog's `cog`/`end` markers, and able to `:set foldmethod=marker` in Vim and fold the Markin blocks is nifty and all, but I still think it's way more _stuff_ than should be necessary to get the job done.
+Its similarity to Cog's `cog`/`end` markers, and being able to `:set foldmethod=marker` in Vim and fold the Markin blocks is nifty and all, but I still think you have to type way more _symbols_ than should be necessary to get the job done.

 Credits
 -------

 * [Cog][] by Ned Batchelder
   * A really neat tool!
-However, I work mostly in shell script, so
+However, for small automation tasks like this, I work mostly in shell script, so

     ```python
     import cog